UHH2/UHH2-datasets/README.md

 Note that the last commands adds and tracks `master` branch of the central UHH2 copy of the repository.
 This means you can easily pull from it with `git pull`.

-: exclamation: **Important** you should update your XML files to use the new `common/UHH2-datasets` directory, instead of the old `common/datasets`.
+:exclamation: **Important** you should update your XML files to use the new `common/UHH2-datasets` directory, instead of the old `common/datasets`.

 ## Committing & Pull Requests